smansoft/ssl-web-scripts/README.md

         - generation of CA RSA key and Self-Signed CA RSA Certificate;
         - generation of SSL RSA private key, RSA public key and sign RSA public key, using RSA CA key and generation of X.509 certificate of server (server certificate);
-        - usage (by default) of Elliptic Curves (ECDSA-WITH-SHA256) prime256v1 (NIST P-256, secp256r1) or
+        - usage (by default) of Elliptic Curves (ECDSA-WITH-SHA256) prime256v1 (NIST P-256, secp256r1) or RSA
-            RSA2048-WITH-SHA256 for signing of public keys;
+            (RSA2048-WITH-SHA256) for signing of public keys;

 Usage
 --------